What Courses Do You Take When Earning a BS in Elementary Education?

 Lower-Level Courses

 As you work to complete all of your general education requirements, you’ll also be taking courses specifically for elementary education students.
-In most programs, you’ll be expected to complete a series of lower-level courses before you can proceed to higher-level courses.
+In most programs, you’ll be expected to complete a series of lower-level courses before you can proceed to higher-level ones.
 These lower-level courses focus on subjects that future kindergarten and elementary school teachers need to learn in order to succeed in their field.
 They typically include:

-- Child Development: An examination of the prevailing philosophies and theories of child development
+- Child Development: An examination of the prevailing philosophies and theories of child development.

-- Concepts of Health Promotion: An exploration of the factors that influence health and the evidence-based methodologies for promoting better health
+- Concepts of Health Promotion: An exploration of the factors that influence health and the evidence-based methodologies for promoting better health.

-- American Government and Politics: An examination of the American government and the roles of government branches and the American citizenry
+- American Government and Politics: An examination of the American government and the roles of government branches and the American citizenry.

 Higher-Level Courses